 All of our members' homes and businesses must be equipped with the new meters in order for the system to integrate and work properly.

-Please make sure that your meter is accessible to our installers.
-Clear any obstructions such as bushes that need to be trimmed, items that need to be moved or gates that need to be unlocked.
-Pets should not be in the area where the meter is located.
+Please make sure that your meter is always accessible to our installers.
+Clear any obstructions such as bushes that need to be trimmed, items that need to be moved, or gates that need to be unlocked.

 If you experience a power outage, you should still call 1-800-326-9799 to report it.
 We rely on our members to provide additional information such as sightings of downed lines or other visible damage.
 Alternately, you can easily report your outage using SmartHub, our online member account platform.

 If you haven't already signed up for access to your account with our SmartHub application, this is the time to do it.
 Simply hit the "SmartHub: Account Access" button at the top of our homepage or download the app to your smartphone.
+(Helpful tips can be found here.)
 You will need your account number and the last 4-digits of your social security number for verification.
 If you have any trouble signing up, just give us a call at the office.